jmclawson/TopicKit/README.md

   > TopicKit relies on Mallet to handle the back end of running the topic model, and Mallet relies on Java, so it's necessary to have it installed from the start.

 3. [Install RStudio] (https://www.rstudio.com/products/rstudio/download/)
   > This step is optional, but RStudio is just so good that you might as well get it.
-Plus it makes working with R easier to handle.
+What's more, it simplifies the process of working with R.

-### Work with Topic
+### Work with TopicKit
 4. [Download TopicKit] (https://github.com/jmclawson/TopicKit/archive/master.zip) from GitHub and unzip the files into one directory.
 5. Add the CSV file for your project into this same directory, or choose one of the sample data sets.
 (See below for more on project spreadsheets.)
 6. In RStudio, set your working directory to the folder containing TopicKit, e.g., `setwd("~/Documents/TopicKit")`.